Lovkush-A/blog/_posts/2020-07-23-europython1.md

 ## 12:15, [Parallel and Asynchronous Programming in DS](https://ep2020.europython.eu/talks/8DboZjY-speed-up-your-data-processing/), Chin Hwee Ong

 ### Notes of the talk
+* Background.
+Engineer at ST Engineering.
+Background in aerospace engineer and modelling.
+Contributor to pandas.
+Mentor at BigDataX.
+* Typical flow: extract raw data, process data, train model, evaluate and deploy model.
+* Bottlenecks in real world
+    * Lack of data.
+Poor quality data
+    * Data processing.
+80/20 dilemma.
+More like 90/10!
+* Data processing in python
+    * For loops, `list = [], for i in range(100), list.append(i*i)`
+    * This is slow!
+    * Comprehensions. `list = [i*i for i in range(100)]`
+    * Slightly better.
+No need to call append on each iteration
+    * Pandas, optimised for in-memory analytics.
+But get performance issues when dealing with large datasets, e.g. 1>GB.
+Particularly in 100GB plus range.
+    * Why not just use spark?
+Overhead cost of communication.
+Need very big data for this to be worthwhile.
+What to do in 'small big data'?
+    * *Small Big Data Manifesto* by Itamar Turner-Trauring
+* Parallel processing
+    * Analogy: preparing toast.
+    * Traditional breakfast in Singapore is tea, toast and egg
+    * Sequential processing: one single-slice toaster
+    * Parallel processing: four single-slice toaster.
+Each toaster is independent
+* Synchronous vs asynchronous
+    * Analogy: also want coffee.
+Assume it takes 5 mins for each coffee, 2 mins for single toaster.
+    * Synchronous execution: first make coffee, and then make toast.
+    * Asynchronous: make coffee and toast at the same time
+* Practical considerations
+    * Parellelism sounds great.
+Get mega time savings
+    * Is code already optimised?
+Using loops instead of array operations
+    * Problem architecture.
+If many tasks depends on previous tasks being completed, parallelism isn't great.
+Data dependency vs task dependency.
+    * Overhead costs.
+Limit to parallelisation.
+Amdahl's.
+    * Multi processing vs multi threading
+* In python
+    * concurrent.futures module
+    * ProcessPoolExecutor vs ThreadPoolExecutor.
+* Example
+    * Obtaining data from API.
+JSON data.
+20x speed up versus list comprehension.
+    * Rescaling x-ray images. map gives 40 seconds. list comprehension 24 seconds.
+ProcessPoolExecutor about 7s with 8 cores.
+* Takeaways
+    * Not all processes should be parallelized.
+Amdahl's law, system overhead, cost of re-writing code.
+    * Don't use for loops!

 ### My thoughts
+Something for me to investigate.
+I have not needed to use this yet.
+Nice bonus - I learnt about Singaporean breakfasts!

 ## 12:45, [Automate NLP model deployment](https://ep2020.europython.eu/talks/5hXHveq-deploy-your-machine-learning-bots-like-a-boss-with-cicd/), William Arias